pmarzano97/Synchro_CRLM/README.md

 ...

-For further information about these codes, please either raise an issue or email paolo.marzano@unimi.it
+For further information about these codes, please either raise an issue or email paolo.marzano@unimi.it or paolo.marzano@humanitasresearch.it